arshidte/jk-assessment/README.md

 Register User, Login User, getObject, putObject, listBucket, listObjectFromBucket and deleteObject.

-- Proper autherization and authentication done with the help of JWT Token
+- Proper authorization and authentication done with the help of JWT Token

 - Data has streamed in getObject.